Military history of the Song dynasty: Huizong (r. 1100–1126)

 The Song dynasty invaded Western Xia in 1003 and the war lasted for two years before ending inconclusively.

 In 1103, Hong Zhongfu reported that the Khitans and Tanguts were using the iron from Chinese coins to make their weapons.
 He proposed adding lead and tin to the coins to make the barbarian weapons brittle and unusable.
 The proposal was approved.

 In 1104, the Song dynasty annexed Tsongkha, a Tibetan polity on their western borders.

 In 1110, the Song army put on a firework display for the emperor including a spectacle which opened with "a noise like thunder" and explosives that light up the night.
 Considered by some to be the first mention of gunpowder fireworks.

 The Song invaded Western Xia again in 1113.
 The war ended inconclusively in 1119.

 In 1119, Song Jiang rebelled in Jingdong Circuit.
 He was suppressed in 1121.

 In 1120, Fang La rebelled in Liangzhe Circuit and was suppressed.

 In 1123, the Song invaded the Liao dynasty but was repelled.
 Zhang Jue rebelled in Pingzhou and defected to the Song but the Jin dynasty immediately retaliated and crushed his army.
 Zhang Jue was executed by the Song as reconciliation towards the Jin.

 In November 1125, the Jin dynasty invaded the Song and occupied Shanxi and Hebei, beginning the first of the Jin–Song Wars.

 On 18 January 1126, Emperor Huizong of Song abdicated to his son Zhao Huan, who succeeded him as Emperor Qinzong of Song.

 Qinzong (r.
 1126–1127)

 On 31 January 1126, the Jin dynasty laid siege to Kaifeng.
-Thunderclap bomb as well as fire arrows and fire bombs were used in the defense by Song troops.
+Thunderclap bombs as well as fire arrows and fire bombs were used in the defense by Song troops.
 The Jin army retreated from Kaifeng after the Song promised to pay an annual indemnity.
 In June, the Jin defeated two Song armies.
 In December, the Jin returned with fire arrows and gunpowder bombs to lay siege to Kaifeng.

 On 12 June 1127, Emperor Qinzong of Song's brother Zhao Gou was declared Emperor Gaozong of Song and the capital was moved to Lin'an.